 But fossil fuel burnt by cars are much tougher to get rid of in Austria than fossil fuel burnt in homes.
 Statistics show it is seems very hard to reduce the former, whereas the latter is gradually decreasing as people prefer heat pumps or pellet stoves today.

-I have reduced my carbon footprint drastically in recently years: by driving much less and turning to ‘remote work’.
+I have reduced my carbon footprint drastically in recent years: by driving much less and turning to ‘remote work’.
 Now we would be ready to replace one of our two cars by an electrical one, as we can plan better when and how it will be used.
 But why buy the battery twice – one for the car that seldom uses it and one for the home?

 That said, one should always keep in mind seemingly unrelated investments and not apply double standards.
 For example, a lightning protection system for a house like ours costs about € 4000.
 So if I pay that for mitigating an event due every 1000 years (estimated by a tool provided by our national weather agencies – probability of a lightning strike) – I sort of nearly feel obliged or entitled to buy a battery.